 Most buildings on campus are heated and cooled with Aquifer Thermal Energy Storage that stores heat and cold between seasons.
 This system stores head and cold across the seasons in sand layers underground.
 In summer the buildings are cooled with stored cold water and heat is stored.
 In winter stored heat is pumped up and used for heating ventilation air.
 This system has almost completely reduced the natural gas consumption on campus.

 The meadows, hedgerows and forested areas on campus form a green oasis and actually serve as ecological corridors to facilitate migration, reproduction, feeding and adaptation of wild- and plant life.
-The Flora and Fauna policy on campus is actually founded on biodiversity, facilitating the growth of rare species and strengthening the connection to surrounding nature.
+The Flora and Fauna policy on campus is actually founded on biodiversity, creating different growing and living conditions for a wide variety of plants and animals and strengthening the connection to surrounding nature.
 The campus serves as a Living Lab where education, research and entrepreneurship come together in pilots and student assignments.

 Sustainability and corporate social responsibility are central to Wageningen University & Research’s mission, even in small things.
 Healthy living for students and staff members is promoted with sustainably produced food in the canteens, reduction of food waste and greener travel by an innovative, regional transportation concept that includes public transport, electric driving and (electric) biking.
 Waste is separated in up to fifteen different flows on campus and organic waste is reused as compost.